meetkabeershah/meetkabeershah.github.io/_posts/2020-7-5-Coding-Best-Practices-Implement-Serious-Code-Review.md

 A. Provide constructive criticism for code improvement to team members

-B. Try to get everyone to give PR comments (or atleast have a look at other's code changes) irrespective of anything
+B. Try to get everyone to give PR comments (or at least have a look at other's code changes) irrespective of anything

 C. Learn from others code